 3585 S. Vermont Ave Los Angeles, CA 90007 213-731-9458

 The Post Office is just across the street from campus.
 You may purchase money orders there as well.
-There is also a mail stop in Parking Structure X (PSX) that provides a limited number of postal services.
+There is also a mail stop in the McCarthy Way Parking Structure that provides a limited number of postal services.